-- Learning in Action - Provides UVA students a pathway to public service during their time University of Virginia, and is designed to connect students, faculty, and community partners to social entrepreneurship, community engagement, and co–curricular service opportunities.
+- Learning in Action - Provides UVA students a pathway to public service during their time at the University of Virginia, and is designed to connect students, faculty, and community partners to social entrepreneurship, community engagement, and co-curricular service opportunities.

 - Madison House - Organizes service programs to address the needs of the community as well as the educational and personal growth objectives of students.

 Student organizations are a great way to explore career-related interests and develop transferable skills.
 Investigate student organizations and speak with upperclassmen about their experiences in leadership.
 Before you join a student organization, it is helpful to understand the different types of organizations that exist at UVA.
 Groups at UVA are defined based on their relationship with the University.
 Being involved in organizations encourages skill-building in leadership, communication, conflict resolution, time and project management, budgeting, and teamwork.
 Learn about student organizations that relate to a specific career interest.